 Adam is from Walthamstow in London.
 He took classes at Vestry School of Dance before going to Elmhurst Ballet School (Lower School) and then The Royal Ballet School (Upper School).
 He worked with the Estonian National Ballet from 2015 to 2018.
-He joined Northern Ballet in 2018.
+He joined Northern Ballet in 2018 and left in 2019.

 Learn more about Adam

 I was born in Walthamstow in East London and raised there until going away to Birmingham for secondary school.